Students need to have 24 credits completed by the end of their second year:

-One semester of MGM 778 Genetic Solutions to Biological Problems (4 credits), CMB 551 Cell and Molecular Biology core course (4 credits), MGM 552 Virology or MGM 582 Microbial Pathogenesis or MGM 732 Human Genetics (3 credits), MGM 702 Scientific Writing/ Writing Grant Proposals (3 credits) and two courses of choice (5 credits total); Total of 19 credits.
-All students supported by the Viral Oncology Training Grant are required to take MGM 552 (Virology and Viral Oncology).
+One semester of MGM 778 Genetic Solutions to Biological Problems (4 credits), CMB 551 Cell and Molecular Biology core course (4 credits), Core Elective: MGM 552 Virology or MGM 582 Microbial Pathogenesis or MGM 732 Human Genetics (3 credits), MGM 702 Scientific Writing/ Writing Grant Proposals (3 credits) and two courses of choice (5 credits total); A total of 12 modules are taken in a combination of UPGEN 778 and CMB 710.
+At least 6 need to be UPGEN 778 except for 2nd year entering students in which case, 4 must be UPGEN 778; All students supported by the Viral Oncology Training Grant are required to take MGM 552 (Virology and Viral Oncology).

 Student Seminar Courses

 MGM 790S: Topics in Molecular Genetics and Microbiology, required for first six semesters (1 credit/semester = Total of 6 credits).
 MGM 701: Foundations of MGM for the first year students (1 credit).

 MGM students are required to attend the MGM-sponsored Thursday Seminar Series, the Monday Department Research Seminars and our annual MGM Scientific Retreat.
 MGM students are highly encouraged to attend the UPGG-sponsored Tuesday Seminar Series when a MGM faculty member is hosting or speaking.